-The rise in demand for global gas and the U.K.'s aging nuclear power plants both contribute heavily to increased gas prices.
+The fact that demand for global gas is rising and the U.K.'s nuclear power plants are aging both contribute heavily to increased gas prices.

 However, apart from global supply issues, the U.K. is dealing with its own particular set of problems.
 First, a fire at an Anglo-French interconnector in Kent in January 2021 tripled the wholesale gas price, according to BBC Business Editor Simon Jack.
 Secondly, while speaking to Atkins, Jack explained that "wind power is a big part of the U.K.'s energy mix" and that low wind speeds have worsened the current situation.
 Other factors include outages from old nuclear power plants and the poor maintenance of several gas platforms in the North Sea.

-Due to Brexit, the U.K. left E.U.'s internal energy market trade.
+Due to Brexit, the U.K. left the EU's internal energy market.
 In theory, if the country had still been in the market trade, it could somewhat impact the prices.
 However, there are multiple factors at play.
 It is misleading to say that Brexit has caused the recent surge in U.K.'s gas prices without additional context.